raneelkumar/cloudsecurity/README.md

 f24	Avg_Other_Bytes_Out	Average bytes sent to the incoming IP w.r.t to other protocols

-	A label “1” indicates that instance is malicious while a label “-1” indicates that the instance in legitimate.
+	A label “1” indicates that the instance is malicious while a label “-1” indicates that the instance in legitimate.